lazzerex/android-homelab/README.md

 **`cloudflared` doesn't run on Android 5.1.** The binary has runtime requirements the OS doesn't meet.
 Workaround: run the Cloudflare Tunnel on the laptop instead of the phone, pointed at the phone's LAN IP (`cloudflared tunnel --url http://PHONE_IP:8080`).
 The phone still does all the actual serving, the laptop is just a relay.
 Tradeoff: the phone is only reachable publicly while the laptop is also on and on the same LAN.
 Acceptable since the Render fallback covers the gap regardless.

-**Quick Tunnel URLs are not stable.** Using Cloudflare's free Quick Tunnel (no domain/account required) means a new random `*.trycloudflare.com` URL every time the tunnel restarts (laptop reboot, phone reboot, crash).
-There's no code fix for this yet, the Worker's `PHONE_URL` variable has to be updated by hand in the Cloudflare dashboard after each restart.
+**Quick Tunnel URLs are not stable.** Using Cloudflare's free Quick Tunnel (no domain/account required) means a new random `*.trycloudflare.com` URL every time the tunnel restarts (laptop reboot, phone reboot, crash). `scripts/run-tunnel-auto.ps1` / `.sh` scrapes the new URL from the tunnel's own log output and redeploys the Worker automatically, so this no longer needs a manual dashboard edit.
+A named tunnel with a fixed hostname would remove the redeploy-on-restart step entirely, but that needs a domain added to the Cloudflare account, which this project doesn't have yet.

 ## Build